-Furthermore, every employee must have the means to enter and leave the workplace in a safe manner, without worry of risking their health.
+Furthermore, every employee must have the means to enter and leave the workplace in a safe manner, without the worry about risking their health.
 As a result, businesses must adhere to the Occupational Health and Safety Act 2004, the Compliance Code,

 The Dangerous Goods Act and Regulations, The National Construction Code of Australia, WorkSafe Guidance Note and Hazardous Substances of the OHS Regulations and Code of Practice 1999.Business owners often worry that they will overlook one or more portions of an evacuation plan, leaving them at risk of fines, penalties and more.
 For this reason, companies now exist to offer assistance in creating a plan of this type, one that addresses numerous threats a business may face.